 Arguably the most popular dive site in the country, Grand Central Station has one of the highest fish counts of a single dive in the world.
-The ornamental wall is covered in brightly coloured fans surrounded by soft coral and batfish, with large numbers of barracuda and trevally frequently appearing from the blue.
+The ornamental wall is covered in brightly colored fans surrounded by soft coral and batfish, with large numbers of barracuda and trevally frequently appearing from the blue.

-Several sharks species are sighted throughout the region, including common whitetip and grey reef sharks.
+Several shark species are sighted throughout the region, including common whitetip and grey reef sharks.
 Shark Point at Munda, for example, is a wall dive that can be explored at any depth, with reef sharks in the shallows and silvertip sharks at greater depths.
 Advanced and adventurous divers often go to Aussie Point at Munda in search of hammerhead sharks.
-Even if you don’t manage to see a hammerhead, the hypnotising blue water, stunning wall and busy marine life make the dive site a highlight of any diving trip.
+Even if you don’t see a hammerhead, the hypnotising blue water, stunning wall and busy marine life make the dive site a highlight of any diving trip.